apache/apisix/doc/admin-api.md

 |create_time|False| Auxiliary|epoch timestamp in second, will be created automatically if missing | 1602883670|
 |update_time|False| Auxiliary|epoch timestamp in second, will be created automatically if missing | 1602883670|

 For the same type of parameters, such as `host` and `hosts`, `remote_addr` and `remote_addrs` cannot exist at the same time, only one of them can be selected.
-If enabled at the same time, the API will response an error.
+If enabled at the same time, the API will respond with an error.

 Config Example: